-The OECD-MENA Women's Business Forum (WBF) brings together more than 150 women and men from business, government and civil society who are actively working to promote and support women’s economic empowerment in both MENA and non-MENA economies.
-Its roster includes: CEOs, managers, and entrepreneurs from MENA and OECD countries, as well as representatives of national, regional, and international businesswomen’s associations, civil society, regional and international organisations, and MENA and OECD governments.
+The Women's Business Forum brings together more than 500 women and men from business, government and civil society, who are actively working to promote and support women’s economic empowerment in both MENA and non-MENA economies.
+Members include: CEOs, managers, and entrepreneurs from MENA and OECD countries; representatives of national, regional, and international businesswomen’s associations; civil society; regional and international organisations; and MENA and OECD governments.

 Review of business development service provision for MENA women entrepreneurs

 The WBF is currently conducting a Review of Business Development Service provision to women entrepreneurs in the MENA region.
 The recent WBF publication Women in Business: Policies to Support Women's Entrepreneurship in the MENA Region reveals that women entrepreneurs have greater difficulty than men in the MENA region accessing business development services.
 As a way to identify means of improving women's access to business development services, this project will take stock of existing business development services, measure their impact, and identify their key success factors.
 Three surveys on Business Development Services, General Business Incubators and Women Business Incubators have been circulated to key contacts and organisations across the 18 economies of the Programme for the data collection phase of this project.
 Fact-finding missions to key economies are taking place in the second half of 2013.

 Reinforcing access to finance for women entrepreneurs in the MENA region